-In casual American English, "Gravity is the force that attracts objects toward the center of the earth" sounds like "GRA-vuh-dee ihz dhuh FORS dhuht uh-TRAKTS AHB-jehkts tuh-WORD dhuh SEHN-ter uhv dhee URTH".
-Several things happen here, and the headline one is the Silent T in Clusters: the T inside the consonant cluster drops out.
+Americans pronounce "Gravity is the force that attracts objects toward the center of the earth" as "GRA-vuh-dee ihz dhuh FORS dhuht uh-TRAKTS AHB-jehkts tuh-WORD dhuh SEHN-ter uhv dhee URTH" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T in Clusters — the T inside the consonant cluster drops out.
+You'll hear it on attracts and again on objects — a small move that separates 'classroom' from 'native'.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.